cradlepoint/container-samples/speedtest-tracker/README.md

 # speedtest-tracker
-This container runs a speedtest every hour and graphs the results.
+This project runs the henrywhitaker3/speedtest-tracker:dev-arm container which runs a speedtest every hour and graphs the results.
 The back-end is written in Laravel and the front-end uses React.
 It uses Ookla's Speedtest cli to get the data and uses Chart.js to plot the results.

 ![image](https://user-images.githubusercontent.com/127797701/226963907-80ee2aae-f1d5-499b-9b84-ba0f6d8c8559.png)